Agachily/Assignment-Enable-Banking/README.md

 To use run the program, you need an application that has been registered on the Enable Banking Control Panel.

 **If you would like to use the application I have registered**, please copy the key I have sent to the `assignment` folder.
+Then go to step 3.

 **If you would like to use your own application**.
 First sign up for the Enable Banking Control Panel (simply go to https://enablebanking.com/sign-in/ and enter your email where you would get a one time authentication link) and register a new application (when signed in, go to https://enablebanking.com/cp/applications and fill in the app registration form).
 After registered the application, you should get a private key and see a page as follows: